thomasschaub/thomasschaub.github.io/_posts/2019-02-18-ld-preload.markdown

 We see that `ls` links against, for example, the C standard library (`libc.so.6`).
 It is unclear which functions from the C standard library are used exactly, but it is pretty safe to assume that `ls` uses `malloc`.

-When you run a dynamically linked executable (such as `ls`), upon process creation, the operating system dispatches to a dynamic linker, usually `ld-linux.so.2`, .
+When you run a dynamically linked executable (such as `ls`), upon process creation, the operating system dispatches to a dynamic linker, usually `ld-linux.so.2`.
 The dynamic linkers locates and loads shared libraries and executes the program afterwards.
 When `ls` calls `malloc`, it is the dynamic linker's job to resolve the symbol.

 Interestingly, there is nothing special about `ld-linux.so.2`.
-It gets selected by the OS, because `ls` defines it in an ELF program header.
+It gets selected by the OS, because `ls` references it in an ELF program header.
 At the end of the day, the dyanmic linker is just another program.
-Like many other programs, `ld-linux.so.2` has configuration options.
+Like many other programs, `ld-linux.so.2` has runtime options.
-In this post I want to highlight the `LD_PRELOAD` option.
+For this post, we are going to make use of the `LD_PRELOAD` option.

-If `LD_PRELOAD` is set to a shared object path, the dynamic linker will load the given library and consider it during symbol resolution.
+If the `LD_PRELOAD` environment variable is set to a shared object path, the dynamic linker will load the given library and consider it during symbol resolution.
 We can test this by injecting a library that prints something on each call to `malloc`.
 To make our lives easier, we pretend that we ran out of memory and return `NULL`.